 During 8-10 July 2006, 12 female TH caribou were outfitted by ADFG with GPS collars that were purchased by CPAI for this study.
 The collared sample comprised seven adults aged 3 years or more, three 2-year-olds, and two yearlings.
 To minimize the risk of injury to animals during collaring, no females with calves were captured in 2006.
-One of the collared animals died in March 2007 and another in May 2007; those collars were retrieved opportunistically by NPS and ADFG personnel.
+Two of the collared animals died, one March 2007 and the other in May 2007; the collars were retrieved opportunistically by NPS and ADFG personnel.

 The collars on the 10 remaining animals from the 2006 deployment were retrieved during 24-25 June 2007 and 12 more GPS collars (purchased by CPAI) were deployed.
 The sample collared in 2007 comprised 10 adults, one 2-yr-old, and one yearling.
 All caribou in the 2007 sample except the yearling were collared previously: six were outfitted with GPS collars in 2006, three were outfitted with satellite collars in 2004 and recollared with satellite collars in 2005, and two were outfitted with satellite collars in 2003 and recollared with satellite collars in 2005.
 Of the 12 caribou in the 2007 sample, one died in November 2007 and one died in April 2008.
-Nine of the remaining caribou were recaptured during 29 June-1 July 2008, but the tenth animal (caribou 0624) was with WAH caribou at the western end of the North Slope, too far away to be recaptured.
+Nine of the remaining caribou were recaptured in late June and early July 2008, but the tenth animal (caribou 0624) spent the spring and summer of 2008 with WAH caribou at the western end of the North Slope, too far away to be recaptured until March 2009, while it was wintering near the Dalton Highway.